-After trying to sell his apartment at The Waverly in South Beach with two agents unsuccessfully, Michael grew disillusioned and frustrated.
 He did not feel that the agents did enough for his property.
-His listing expired and he began renting out the unit instead.
-Michael spoke to Prime Den and felt confident we could get the property sold.
+His listing expired without selling and he began renting out the unit instead.

-On the market in the building was another unit a few stories lower, on the 11th floor, with the same size (one bedroom, one bathroom, 793 square feet) floor plan and condition, selling for $5,000 less.
+There was a similar unit for sale a few stories lower, on the 11th floor, with the same size (one bedroom, one bathroom, 793 square feet), floor plan and condition, asking $5,000 less.

 Prime Den was aware of a future development that had City approval to be constructed next door to the Waverly.
-Through our research in City records, we discovered that the height of the new building would be on level with the Waverly’s 11th floor, effectively ruining the view from the unit on that floor and significantly lowering that unit’s investment value.
+Research in City records indicated that the height of the new building would be obstructing the 11th floor, effectively ruining the view from the unit on that floor and significantly lowering that unit’s investment value.

 Our marketing strategy enhanced the unit’s positioning, garnering significant exposure, which also got buyers looking at the apartment in a better light.

 We sold for $389,500, with the property under contract in less than 30 days, whereas the competing property on the lower floor was unable to sell, expired and continually lowered their price and eventually sold for $310,000 a year and a half later for $79,500 less than our selling price,